nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

 ![](images/UseCaseBottomUp.png)

-### Worked Example of an Epic and it's User Stories
+### Worked Example of an Epic and its User Stories

 If your Epic is "Build a dataset" then your User Stories might be: